 - 1. Be sure ALL fittings are tight.
 Always use two open end or 6 point wrenches for brass connections. - 2.
-Be sure ALL connections are tested for leakage. - 3.
-Open the main valve slowly to avoid a fast rush of gas to flow-limiting device causing gas "freeze". - 4.
-Listen carefully a "hissing" sound longer than one second may indicate a gas leak.
-Close valve and search for leak.
+Be sure ALL connections are tested for leakage.

 Should you experience a gas "freeze-up", close the main valve and wait 15 minutes before trying again.
-Keep the container valve(s) closed when traveling.
+Keep the container valve (s) closed when traveling.
 Some states prohibit traveling with the propane container valves open, especially in underground tunnels on expressways.